ccbogel/QualCoder/README.md

 I have created a .deb package for QualCoder which can be installed into Debian/Ubuntu systems.
 This will install the QualCoder software by double-clicking on the .deb package.

-Manual Install:
+Manual install on Linux:

 Once a python 3.x is installed run the install.sh script from withing the qualcoder folder.

 Windows:

+Install python3 version from here: https://www.python.org/downloads/

+Also install a vlc player: https://www.videolan.org/vlc/download-windows.html or from the Windows Store.

+In th command prompt run these commands:

 python -m pip install pyqt5

 python -m pip install lxml

 python -m pip install Pillow

-Also install a vlc player: https://www.videolan.org/vlc/download-windows.html or from the Windows Store.

 If you are using Windows you can create a shortcut to the QualCoder.py file to start QualCoder.